seinokatsuhiro/koshucode/README.md

 who read, write, and calculate relational data.
 This notation widely improves the data literacy of all human beings.

+Koshucode can be regarded as a data calculation system correspond to the numerical calculation system consisting of the Hindu-Arabic numerals and the arithmetic operators developed in Europe.

 There are no released packages yet.
 Please download a zipped repository file from GitHub.
 Installation instructions are described